2020PB/police-brutality/reports/Oregon.md

 Footage shows a protestor spray-painting a building.
 Another protestor with a skateboard passes by.
 Police burst out of the door.
 The spray-painter flees.
 Police grab the protestor with the skateboard, ripping the board out of his hands and striking him repeatedly.
 Other protestors intervene and push the officers back into the building.

-tags: beat, strike, property-destruction, protestor
+tags: beat, strike, property-destruction, protester

 id: or-portland-32